christopher-ward/SCIP-Accessibility/index.md

     - You should then see an option for "Lighthouse" from a dropdown menu
   - There are various things that Lighthouse can check for on a webpage, but you can disable those others and just focus on Accessibility if you'd like.
     - I kept some other options enabled here for illustrative purposes and can be informative to explore them as well
-  - You can find additional information on [Google's Lighthouse Overview documentation](https://developer.chrome.com/docs/lighthouse/overview/).
+  - You can find additional information on [Google's Lighthouse Overview documentation](https://developer.chrome.com/docs/lighthouse/overview/){:target="_blank" rel="noopener"}.

 #### Chrome DevTools Mobile Responsiveness Simulation AKA "Device Mode"
 - Below is a gif of how to access the Chrome DevTools Device Mode tool on Google Chrome